-a.
-All streets shall be provided with manholes, catch basins and pipes where the same may be necessary for proper surface drainage.
-Onsite facilities may be permitted.
+A. All streets shall be provided with manholes, catch basins and pipes where the same may be necessary for proper surface drainage.
+On-site facilities may be permitted.
 Additionally, all work shall be in accordance with the established design standards of the Borough, including the Stormwater Management and Control chapter, if applicable.

-Council member Ladiana introduced this Ordinance and, after First Reading, moved for approval.
-It was seconded by Council member Fligor and approved by the following vote.
+Council member Dellosso introduced this Ordinance and, after First Reading, moved for its approval.
+It was seconded by Council member Archibald and approved by the following vote.

-AYES: Council members Archibald, Doyle, Fligor, Ladiana, and Nolan
+AYES: Council members Archibald, Dellosso, Doyle, Fligor Spatola and Sutton